Azure-Samples/azure-solutions-digital-marketing-reference-implementation/labs/Lab1-ArmAndAppService.md

 8. Notice how this page has an **Enable Organizational Authentication** checkbox.
    It will be checked by default.
 You need to uncheck it for now.
-(Later, in the Security lab, you will reenable it, but you will need to do some preparation first.
+(Later, in the **Security** lab, you will re-enable it, but you will need to do some preparation first.
 So for now, you will need to leave it unchecked.)

 9. Click **Publish**.
 Once the web site shows up in a browser, you are done.

-**Note:** although you have now successfully deployed your sites to Azure, they're not really useable yet.
+> **Note:** although you have now successfully deployed your sites to Azure, they're not really useable yet.
 To be able to add content to the site, you will need to do two more jobs.
-First, you will need to configure security on the management application - you don't want just anyone being able to edit your site.
+First, you will need to configure security on the management application—you don't want just anyone being able to edit your site.
 Second, you will need to configure somewhere to store the content.
 You will be doing these tasks in the next two labs.